Jesus of Suburbia: Background

+Composition

 "Jesus of Suburbia" was the second multi-part song the group formed.
 Armstrong said it took "a long time" to write the song.
-Dirnt said that it came about from natural rehearsing between the trio.
+Dirnt said that it came about from natural rehearsals between the trio.
 The song was an extension of Armstrong's desire to write the "Bohemian Rhapsody" of the future.

-Also, the opening bars of "Jesus of Suburbia," with their guitar-voice call and response structure, seem evocative of David Bowie's "Moonage Daydream."
+Also, the opening bars of "Jesus of Suburbia", with their guitar-voice call and response structure, seem evocative of David Bowie's "Moonage Daydream".

-Because the song changes into different sections, Armstrong’s guitars were recorded differently.
-The musicians would "split the signal from the guitar and send it into an amp while simultaneously going direct with it," to achieve a sound reminiscent of "Revolution" by the Beatles or the style of David Bowie guitarist Mick Ronson.
+Because the song changes into different sections, Armstrong's guitars were recorded differently.
+The musicians would "split the signal from the guitar and send it into an amp while simultaneously going direct with it" to achieve a sound reminiscent of "Revolution" by the Beatles or the style of David Bowie guitarist Mick Ronson.
 In addition, an overdrive pedal was employed to accentuate gain from the instrument, producing a "punchy" sound to each chord.
 For the first two sections of the song, Cool emulated Ginger Baker and Charlie Watts, two English drummers from the 1960s.
-For the final three, he drums in his style: "I'm tipping my hat to all these great drummers that I love, and then I kick the door down and do it … my style."
+For the final three, he drums in his style: "I'm tipping my hat to all these great drummers that I love, and then I kick the door down and do it... my style."
 In addition to Watts, Cool pulled inspiration from Keith Moon and Alex Van Halen.

 The song was composed by Green Day (with Billie Joe Armstrong writing the lyrics), and was co-produced by Rob Cavallo.

 "Jesus of Suburbia" has five movements: